cn-uofbasel/PiCN/PiCN/Playground/docs/eventually_available_data.md

 you@machine:~$ PATH=$PATH:`pwd`/PiCN/starter
 ```

-Also add tools for eventually-available data retrieval to your PATH (bash):
+Also add tools for eventually-available data retrieval tools to your PATH (bash):
 ```console
 you@machine:~$ PATH=$PATH:`pwd`/PiCN/Playground/starter
 ```
 We recommend to add these lines to ~/.bashrc (bash).

-If the tools are available, you see help information after typing the following commands:
+If the tools are available, you see usage information after typing the following commands:

 ```console
 you@machine:~$ picn-forwarder --help